Fees & Insurance

 In order to use insurance—whether in-network or out-of-network—your insurer requires that I assign an accurate primary mental health diagnosis and that the services I offer are appropriate to your diagnosis and meet medical necessity.
 This becomes part of your permanent health record.

 Some clients prefer not to use insurance or are ineligible to use their insurance for this reason, particularly when seeking couple therapy for relationship distress, or individual therapy for life transitions, personal growth, or other issues that may not meet criteria for a formal DSM-5/ICD-10 diagnosis.
-If couple therapy is focused solely on relationship distress (e.g., Z63.0: Problems in relationship with spouse or partner), it likely will not be covered by Aetna or out-of-network insurance.
+If couple therapy is focused solely on relationship distress (e.g., Z63.0: Problems in relationship with spouse or partner), it likely will not be covered by insurance.
 I welcome your questions and will support you in making the choice that feels right for you.

 Insurance

-I am currently in-network with Aetna (via HelloAlma).
-If you are an Aetna member, Hello Alma will submit claims directly on your behalf.
+If you are a member of one of the insurance programs above, HelloAlma will submit claims directly on your behalf.
 You are responsible for any applicable copays, coinsurance, or deductibles, as determined by your plan.
-You can double check your insurance eligibility here.

 To support my aim of continuing to serve Veterans and Veteran couples in the community, my application with TriCare/TriWest/VA Community Care Network (VA CCN) is in-process.
 I am unable to accept TriCare/TriWest until the contracting process is completed.
 I will provide updates as they are available.

-Out-of-Network Insurance (Non-Aetna Plans)
+Out-of-Network Insurance

 Many PPO plans reimburse between 50% to 80% of the session fee after your out-of-network deductible has been met, though the exact amount varies by plan.